cdk-patterns/serverless/README.md

 ## Patterns

-To filter patterns by a serverless component e.g. Lambda or API Gateway HTTP API visit [The Filter Pattern By Component Used Page](https://www.serverless-patterns.co.uk/patterns/) otherwise:
+[The Filter Pattern By Component Used Page](https://www.serverless-patterns.co.uk/patterns/) allows you to filter patterns by a serverless component e.g. Lambda or API Gateway HTTP API visit, otherwise:

 <details>
   <summary>